 You could eat these on their own as an appetizer, or they would be a delicious addition to green salads.
-These can be easily prepared ahead of time; you can chop the veggies and cook the millet a day ahead to minimize prep time, or you can also prepare and fry the full patties ahead of time, then simply reheat in a frying pan (or toaster oven) to crisp them up again when you’re ready to eat.
+These can be easily prepared ahead of time by chopping the veggies and cooking the millet a day ahead, or prepare and fry the full patties ahead of time.
+If preparing ahead, store in the fridge overnight and simply reheat in a frying pan (or toaster oven) to crisp them up again when you’re ready to eat.

 The key to soft but not soggy fritters is that you want the ingredients to hold firmly when you pack it together.
 It should make a cohesive patty, not have pieces crumble off or be so wet that parts of it stick to your hands.
 To help with this, make sure you drain the millet completely, and blot the spinach to get rid of extra moisture.
 If the mixture is still too wet, just add breadcrumbs a little at a time.
 Make sure you pack the patties in tightly to ensure they hold together when you flip, and if you’re cooking in batches, make sure there is still oil in the pan to get that beautiful crispy exterior.

 Due to a substantial increase in orders over the last several weeks, we are taking the next few days to sprout, dry, mill and fully restock our online store.
 Until that time, online ordering will be unavailable.
 We apologize for any inconvenience and we appreciate your kindness and patience during this time.

 Inventory will be restocked by Tuesday, June 2 with some exciting new bulk options.